 Once I realized that Don Elijio was not only a great herbalist but also one of the last living Maya shamans, I felt overwhelmed by the enormity of the responsibility toward my maestro, the Maya people and the world.
 I was moved to make a pilgrimage to the temples of Palenque in Mexico.
 My goal was to seek an answer to this question: “How can I best serve God and humanity with what Don Elijio is teaching me?”
 After praying atop the ancient Observatory for two days a dream vision came.
 In the middle of the night, a naked Lacandon Indian man walked into my hotel room, sat down on the bed next to me, leaned over me and said, “Teach.”

 When I met Don Elijio Panti in 1983, I was already a practicing herbalist and a doctor of Naprapathy.
 When I left Chicago with my family to homestead 32 acres of un-cleared, high-bush jungle, I also left behind a very busy clinic.
 Then, to keep the promise I made to Don Elijio in the cornfield, I conducted a natural healing clinic in San Ignacio for thirty-five years.
 Like him, I never turned anyone away who could not pay and always had a sliding scale for those with few resources.
 After ten years of practice combining my own healing modalities and Don Elijio’s Maya Medicine, I was greatly impressed with how my patients overcame menstrual cramps, digestive complaints and even emotional ailments using the Maya spiritual baths and prayers.
 What Don Elijio taught me, took my practice to a whole new level.
 Soon, foreigners heard about my little practice in San Ignacio and came seeking my aid.
 One day a visitor on the Rainforest Medicine Trail (dedicated to Don Elijio) asked me if I would teach a group of massage therapists.
-Thinking this would be something wonderful and powerful to give the world, I agreed never imagining that it would blossom into what it is today, a world-wide network of practitioners of The Arvigo Techniques of Maya Abdominal Therapy.
+Thinking this would be something wonderful and powerful to give the world, I agreed never imagining that it would blossom into what it is today, a world-wide network of practitioners of THE ARVIGO® TECHNIQUES OF MAYA ABDOMINAL THERAPY (under license from the Arvigo Institute, LLC).
 It took root and grew to what it is today because it is safe, effective and dramatic acting for a broad range of ailments for which modern medicine has few or no answers.
-The Arvigo Techniques combine Maya Medicine with modern alternative healing modalities that I developed over four decades of clinical practice.
+Abdominal therapy combines Maya Medicine with modern alternative healing modalities that I developed over four decades of clinical practice.
 To withhold this from the world would have been a criminal neglect.